 The applicable periods or dates of coverage differ for each data source.
-The tables below summarise the data sources used in the CCMS dataset, 2021 version.
-For comprehensive information, by condition, please see the CCMS Data Dictionary (to be published online soon).
+The tables below summarise the data sources used in the CCMS dataset, 2022 version.
+For comprehensive information, by condition, please see the CCMS Data Dictionary.

 Year: Wave c